Miller Senate Office Building, Room 420

 fax: (410) 841-3410, (301) 858-3410

 Member, Task Force to Study Rent Stabilization for the Elderly in Prince George's County, 2007; Task Force to Study Group-Home Education and Placement Practices, 2007-08; Task Force to Study Thoroughbred Horse Racing at Rosecroft Raceway, 2008; Task Force to Study Locations in Prince George's County Best Suited for Use by State Agencies, 2008-09.
 Co-Chair, Task Force to Study How to Improve Financial Literacy in the State, 2008-10.
-Member, Maryland Medicaid Advisory Committee, 2008-15; [Secretary of State Police] Superintendent's Council of Advisors on Diversity and Inclusion, 2012-; Task Force to Study Temporary Disability Insurance Programs and the Process for Assisting Individuals with Disabilities at Local Departments of Social Services, 2013-14; Work Group on Cancer Clusters and Environmental Causes of Cancer, 2013-14; Prince George's County Juvenile Court and School Safety Work Group, 2013-14; State Council on Cancer Control, 2013-; Local [Video Lottery] Development Council, Prince George's County, 2015-; Task Force to Investigate the Challenges of and Opportunities for Minorities in Business, 2016-.
-Chair, Neshante and Chloe Davis Domestic Violence Prevention Task Force, 2016-; Task Force to Study the Restraint, Searches, and Needs of Children in the Juvenile Justice System, 2016-.
+Member, Maryland Medicaid Advisory Committee, 2008-15; [Secretary of State Police] Superintendent's Council of Advisors on Diversity and Inclusion, 2012-; Task Force to Study Temporary Disability Insurance Programs and the Process for Assisting Individuals with Disabilities at Local Departments of Social Services, 2013-14; Work Group on Cancer Clusters and Environmental Causes of Cancer, 2013-14; Prince George's County Juvenile Court and School Safety Work Group, 2013-14; State Council on Cancer Control, 2013-; Local [Video Lottery] Development Council, Prince George's County, 2015-.
+Chair, Neshante and Chloe Davis Domestic Violence Prevention Task Force, 2016-17; Task Force to Study the Restraint, Searches, and Needs of Children in the Juvenile Justice System, 2016-17.
+Member, Task Force to Investigate the Challenges of and Opportunities for Minorities in Business, 2016-.

 Member of House of Delegates, representing District 26, Prince George's County, January 11, 1995 to January 13, 1999.
 Member, Ways and Means Committee, 1995-99 (transportation subcommittee).
 Member, Task Force to Study County Property-Tax Setoffs and Related Fiscal Issues, 1997.
 Chaplain, Maryland Legislative Black Caucus, 1995-99.
 Member, Bi-County Affairs Committee, Prince George's County Delegation.